cwpearson/nvidia-performance-tools/coalescing/README.md

 **For the indices**

 10,000 ints -> 40KB
-40 KB into 128B / request = 313 requests.
+40 KB into 128B / request = 313 requests (312.5)
 Each request should be satisfied by 4 32B sectors except for the last request, which is 2 32B sectors, so 1250 sectors.
 This is because the accesses into the offset array is coalesced.

 **For the floats**

 10,000 floats -> 40KB
-40 KB into 32B / request = 1250 requests.
+40 KB into 128B / request = 313 requests (312.5)
 if coalesced, same as above, for 1250 sectors.
-If uncoalesced, each 128B request may ultimated be 32 separate 4B floats each from a different sector, so up to 10K sectors.
+If uncoalesced, each 128B request may ultimately be 32 separate 4B floats each from a different sector, so up to 10K sectors.

 **Putting it Together**